robofoo/dyblog/source/_posts/2012-06-08-ruby-productivity-ping-range-of-urls.markdown

 end
 ```

-By default the `ping` command will continue pinging a url until a user quits it.
+By default the `ping` command will continue pinging a url until a user cancels the command.
 In order to ping one url and then move onto the next without any user intervention
 we need to specify a set number of times to ping a url.
 For that just add the `-c` flag
 along with number of times to ping.
 In your terminal, running `ping -c2 vpn-1.test.com`